Nelson-Delpozo/rspro/README.md

 7) schedule view and auto-scheduling

-8) update contact and about
+8) update contact, about, policies, help